Welcome to the 6th International Developmental Pediatrics Association (IDPA) Congress 2025

 Sara Hernández is a Guatemalan educational psychologist, with a master’s degree in Child and Adolescent Development Management.
 She is now a Fellow in child development and Research Assistant in the Maya Health Alliance/Wuqu’ Kawoq, a non-profit Guatemalan organization dedicated to mayan health, and currently working in a research study about the effectiveness of the Guide for Monitoring Child Development in Guatemala.
 She was a co-investigator in a research study about the neurodevelopmental effects of Zika Virus in children living in rural areas of Guatemala.
 After that, her work has focused on child development research, child assessment and children’s rights.

-Selamenesh Tsige
+Selamenesh Tsige Legas, MD

 Ethiopia